ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/0_03_CHANGELOG.md

 	- GET to `/balance/{user_id},` fetches the user's balance
 - Added Ledger API
 	- GET to `/ledger/{user_id}` gets all the inbound and outbound transactions of a user.
+- Added a new parameter in Transaction Object
+	- '_airdropped_amount_' gives the amount of branded tokens that were deducted from user's airdrop balance while executing a transaction.

 - Released a [<u>User Guide</u>](/docs/guide_wallet_setup.html) that walks you through a basic wallet setup.